Knowledge-Enriched Distributional Model Inversion Attacks: Conclusion

 \section{Conclusion}

 In this paper, we propose several techniques that can significantly improve whitebox MI attacks against DNNs.
 Specifically, we propose to customize the training of a GAN to better distill knowledge useful for performing inversion attacks from public data.
 Additionally, we propose to build an explicit parameteric model for the private data distribution and present methods to estimate its parameters.
-Our experiments show that the combination of the proposed techniques can lead to the state-of-the-art atttack performance on various datasets, models, and even when the public data has a large distributional shift from private data.
+Our experiments show that the combination of the proposed techniques can lead to the state-of-the-art attack performance on various datasets, models, and even when the public data has a large distributional shift from private data.
+We also extend our work to a new attack setting where multiple models trained on the same private dataset are available.
 For future work, we will investigate the potential application of these techniques to improve the MI attack in the blackbox setting.